 In celebration of Black History Month, we at Zennify set out to honor people of color in a creative way.
 More specifically, we hoped to shine a light on those who played a vital role in laying the foundation for the technology industry that stands before us today.

-With this goal in mind, I conceptualized a dashboard that displays alternate means of exploring data while simultaneously paying homage to those who paved the way for me and others alike.
+With this goal in mind, we conceptualized a dashboard that displays alternate means of exploring data while simultaneously paying homage to those who paved the way.

 Data Visualization Pioneer